Discreet Confidential Consultation (213) 374-3952

 How Does a Los Angeles Sex Crime Prosecutor Prove a Case?

 So, I think this makes you understand how they can prosecute some of these sex crime cases.
-Still, it should also give you an idea of how they can be defended because now we're going to look at the credibility of the alleged victims defended because now we're going to look at credibility of the alleged victim.
+Still, it should also give you an idea of how they can be defended because now we're going to look at the credibility of the alleged victims defended because now we're going to look at the credibility of the alleged victim.

 So, you see now how I've already started to attack the alleged victim's credibility.
-Now the police are scratching their heads.
+Now, the police are scratching their heads.
 The prosecutors will probably be scratching their heads when they're thinking about filing the case.

 Why would Hedding do something like this?
 He knows what the ramifications are of pointing a gun at somebody.
 So, now you start to see that even though they believe I went crazy and pointed a gun at him, they could still prosecute me.
-Still, of course, the defense will try to attack the credibility of these complaining witnesses, think of a motive to lie, and point out why there aren't any other witnesses?
+Still, of course, the defense will try to attack the credibility of these complaining witnesses, think of a motive to lie and point out why there aren't any other witnesses.

 Why is there no videotape?
 Why is there no gun found?
 Why aren't their valuables found in my office if I stole them?
 Why would I steal someone's valuables and then get rid of them?